csmct99/VideoSummarizerAI/README.md

 # Video Summarizer AI
-A simple AI powered youtube video summerization tool.
+A simple AI powered youtube video summerization tool that is meant to run from CLI.

 # TODO
-- [ ] Remove hardcoded youtube video in the script
+- [X] ~~Remove hardcoded youtube video in the script~~
 - [ ] Make the tool compatible with arbitrary LLM endpoints so it can be run using a local LLM instance.
-- [ ] Add the option to use youtube transcripts instead of generating transcripts from scratch.
+- [X] ~~Add the option to use youtube transcripts instead of generating transcripts from scratch.~~
-- [ ] Make script compatabile with CLI arguments
+- [X] ~~Make script compatabile with CLI arguments~~
-- [ ] Move the video and transcript to their own folders and add those folders to the ignore
+- [X] ~~Move the video and transcript to their own folders and add those folders to the ignore~~
 - [ ] Ensure the format of the summarizer is consistent via the sysprompt
+- [ ] Improve modularity to ensure running from CLI is easier
+- [ ] Better error handling for large videos

 # Installation
 Pip requirements have been piped to requirements.txt

 1. ``git clone https://github.com/csmct99/VideoSummarizerAI``
 2. ``pip install -r requirements.txt``

-3. ``python main.py``
+# Usage
+``python3 main.py [youtube video url]``

+# CLI Arguments & Flags
+``--use-youtube-transcript``
+enable this flag to use the youtube transcript instead of generating a new one via whisper.

+``--cache-directory [directory path]``
+specify the directory to store cached files

+``--model [model name]``
+The model to use for summarization.
+Default is gpt-4o

+``--llm-endpoint [url]``
+The URL of the LLM endpoint.
+Default is empty.
+Still very WIP.
+Testing on prod here.

+``--prompt-file [file path]``
+The path to the system prompt file.
+Default is prompt.txt, which is included in the repo.

 # Example Output